Join the challenge on Instagram!

 3. Post a selfie on Instagram Stories nominating three friends to do the challenge.
 Tag @bluemarinefoundation and include the #Motion4Ocean hashtag and sticker by searching ‘Motion4Ocean’.

-Our oceans are in crisis.
 Around 90% of commercial fish stocks are fully or over-exploited and 90% of large, predatory fish are gone.
 Overfishing is one of the greatest threats to the health of our ocean.

-The ocean “super year” of 2020 was meant to be a step forward in combatting these issues.
+The ocean “super year” of 2020 was meant to be a step forward in combating these issues.
 However, the Covid-19 pandemic has seriously delayed any progress.
 BLUE’s largest fundraising event, London to Monaco, has been postponed until next year.
 Several vital global ocean conservation conferences have been postponed or cancelled, without alternative arrangements put in place, and illegal and unregulated fishing is on the rise.

-The money you raise will help us:
+The money you raise with Motion for Ocean will help us:

 - Secure marine protected areas to ensure the protection of at least 30 per cent of the ocean by 2030.